andrew-johnson-4/AI4P/README.md

 A relation is a property of comparison of some Terms and Types.
 A relation is considered a Boolean Term even though it may reference both Terms AND Types.
 Any Term position that accepts a Boolean Term must accept a Relation.

+### Constraints

+There are some constraints on what constitutes a well-formed language program:
+* all Split Terms are explicitly ascripted with a Type.

 ### Example